hassanjawwad12/golang-from-ground-up/README.md

 * One module consist of multiple Packages
 * run the `go mod init <location>` to make module.
 The location should be the path where u wish to host your module
 * The `go.mod` file tells that the folder in which the file is stored and the sub folder belong to the module of this name
+* GO does not run chronologically from top to bottom like JS
+* You also should have a single main function
+* If you are building a third party utility you don't need a main function

+### Conventions
+* It is better to use `_` instead of `-` when handling `multi-word` file names
+* CamelCase naming is used in GO
+* GO is a statically typed language so types are important in go
+* You cannot mismatch types in calculations
+* Adding Types Explicitly help us get rid off explicit type conversions
+* Use `:=` as often as possible
+* You can add comma if 2 var have the same type or different type
+*